simylein/minecraft-server/README.md

 Like you can imagine ${servername} holds your live Server and ${servername}-backups stores your backups.

+# download jar file

 Now you will need to download the server executable from Mojang and place it into your ${servername} directory.

 You can download it from: https://www.minecraft.net/en-us/download/server

+# settings.sh

+This is your file that holds the variables you have chosen with the setup script.

+If you know what your are doing feel free to edit it to siut your needs.

+# serverstart

 Start your Server for the first time:
 ```